 The State of Illinois should promote existing materials exchange services that connect entities within Illinois that generate usable materials to other entities that use those materials to mitigate landfilling of salvageable items.
 These promoted services may include privately and publicly funded platforms that enable materials generators to list the type, volume, quality, and location of available items and communicate directly with individuals and organizations that seek those items.
 The State of Illinois should evaluate the effectiveness of the promoted materials exchange services to determine if establishing an independent service would be beneficial.
-If the State of Illinois should consider examining partnerships with private entities to establish a materials exchange service that addresses any voids in the existing state network.
+If the State of Illinois determines it is necessary to develop an independent service, the State of Illinois should consider examining partnerships with private entities to establish a materials exchange service that addresses any voids in the existing state network.
 To the greatest extent possible, this service should be hosted and maintained by non-governmental entities.